vl4d09/TMPS-labs/README.md

 2. **Facade Pattern**: Used in the BankingFacade to simplify the client interface and hide complex operations behind.
 3. **Composite Pattern** : Could be used if multiple accounts need to be managed together, like for a customer having several types of accounts.

+### Behavioral Design Patterns

+1. **Observer Pattern** is a behavioral design pattern in which an object, called the subject, maintains a list of its dependentsand automatically notifies them of any state changes

 ---

 ## Implementation & Explanation